fitria-dwi/Airline-Passenger-Satisfaction/README.md

 **Actions**:
 1. Performed Exploratory Data Analysis (EDA).
 2. Built a model from several algorithms to find the best model.
 3. Provided insight and recommendations for companies to increase passenger satisfaction.

-**Results**: Successfully built the model with 94% accuracy.

 **Tools**: Google Spreadsheet, Python.